ProphetOuw/CleanIt/README.md

 # CleanIt
 A LUAU memory cleaner, it's a simple package that helps you clean memory.
+As of now, CleanIt has cleaning support for:
 - Functions
 - Instances
 - Connections